Fluffernuttersandwich/Better7D2DbyFNS/README.md

 F. "Active Ingredients", it was breaking compatibility with other mods in the list and keeping me from loading into a game.

+G. "OCB Advanced Pin Recipes (V1.2)"  Conflicts with various UI mods, might work with only using the vanilla UI.

 ______________________________________________________________________________________________________________________